opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/lb_member_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
-    A Networking client is needed to create an .
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new member.

 * `pool_id` - (Required) The id of the pool that this member will be assigned to.